 Deeply pained to learn of the passing away of Mehdi Hassan in Pakistan…. a vocalist of immense fame and unique sonorous voice. – Amitabh Bachchan

 I had the privilege of introducing him when he first came to Mumbai for his concert in 1978.
 Who can ever forget the moment he started singing, “Gulon mein rang bhare.
 Baad-e-naubahaar chale”. – Gulzar

 Mehdi Hassan’s death marked an end of an epoch in the subcontinent’s music history.
 No one will ever be able to fill the vacuum created by his demise. – Alka Yagnik & Kumar Sanu

 There will never be another Mehdi Hasan. – Various artistes

 Presenting my humble tribute to the legend from movie “Azmat-1973” – “Zindagi Main to Sabhi Pyar Kiya Karte Hain” which was a hit and sung by various artist later on but the original taste never diminished.
 This was also sung as ghazal style by Khan saheb and I’ve given a little touch here too.
 Hope you’d like it.
 Thanks

 by Dj Wazif

-uploaded almost 2 years ago
+uploaded about 2 years ago